Krishnapuram Palace in Alleppey, Kerala

 - Gajendra moksham is a mural painting and is the one and only piece in the whole state.
 Gajendra who is the king of elephants, salutes his lord Vishnu attaining salvation which means moksham.

 Useful information on Krishnapuram Palace

-The visiting hours starts from 9:30 in the morning till 4:30 in the evening.
+The visiting hours start from 9:30 in the morning till 4:30 in the evening.
 Duration of 1 to 2 hours is required to fully explore the palace.
 The entry fee for adults is 10 INR while that of children is 5 INR.
-Although photography is not allowed but shooting is allowed on providing a charge of 25 INR.
-The palace is closed on Mondays so avoid going on this day on every week.
+Although photography is not allowed shooting is allowed on providing a charge of 25 INR.
+The palace is closed on Mondays so avoid going on this day every week.
 The nearest railway station is Kayakulam and Kollam is the biggest station that connects all other major railway stations.
 September to November is the best time to visit.